 The first website was very basic.
 The style was non-existent and main call to action was Download.
 No fancy graphics, no logo, no color scheme, or anything exciting — just a straightforward website which communicated: download or help us develop it.

 October 2007 (commercial v1.0)

 Compare this and the previous one — it’s an example of how website design follows the product’s transition from free to commercial.

-The product screenshot is front and center, along a few design effects, a list of features, and a big red button (and the awkward copy) telling you what to do.
+The product screenshot is front and center, along with a few design effects, a list of features, and a big red button (and the awkward copy) telling you what to do.
 Notice it doesn’t say that ActiveCollab is a project management app — the customer has to deduce this by looking at the features.

 The front page is clean and easy to navigate, but it comes at the cost of information such as pricing, testimonials, footer, contact, and a clear copy to communicate the nature of the software.
 Company colors and style are established.